openfaas/faas/ADOPTERS.md

 * [Axa France](https://www.axa.fr) - Axa uses OpenFaaS for inference and predictions at scale using ML models - Pierre-Henri Gache

+* [BCubed Engineering](https://bcubed-corp.com) - "We use OpenFaaS to provide a serverless platform for our customers to run their code on."

+* [Black.ai](https://black.ai) - video encoding, transcoding - object detection for CCTV using AI.

 * [3fs](https://3fs.si) - 3fs is using OpenFaaS for automating repetitive development tasks like automatic rebasing, vendoring of dependencies on merge requests and many other things that make our developers lives easier

 * [Baidu](https://baidu.com) - A team within Baidu provides ML models to customers which are hosted on OpenFaaS - He Sun.